encode/django-rest-framework/docs/api-guide/testing.md

 #### .force_authenticate(user=None, token=None)

-Sometimes you may want to bypass authentication, and simple force all requests by the test client to be automatically treated as authenticated.
+Sometimes you may want to bypass authentication entirely and force all requests by the test client to be automatically treated as authenticated.

 This can be a useful shortcut if you're testing the API but don't want to have to construct valid authentication credentials in order to make test requests.